 Well, my four weeks’ vacation in Sweden did not start the way I expected.
 Instead of being on the West Coast having a fantastic time with two of my best friends, I am stuck in our apartment in Kalmar.
 Alone… with a cold and fever that seem to like me a lot!

 However, time alone is not always a bad thing.
 It gives time for reflections and thoughts.
 Something I truly need at the moment as my life is in a transformation period at the moment.
 One era – our Moscow life – is soon about to end and another about to start.
-For the first time in my life, I have no clear plans for the future.
+For the first time and after four years living in Moscow, I have no clear plans for the future.
 Just a strong feeling that it is time for a break.
 I need to stop my life for a while to reflect and think about what to do next, instead of just continue full speed into the future!

-Moving abroad is a big thing.
+Moving abroad is a big thing, and Moscow life seemed scary from afar.
 An amazing experience that will change your perspectives, make you develop as a person and give you memories and friends for life.
-However, when I mentioned to people that I will move to Moscow and will be living in Moscow, the reactions were not so positive…WHY?
+However, when I mentioned to people that I would move to Moscow and would be living in Moscow, the reactions were not so positive…WHY?
 WHAT?
 I guess my choice of destination was a bit frightening and unusual.
 To be honest, if someone would have told me that I will live in Russia 10 years ago I would have said….NO WAY!
 Isn’t this one of the best things with life.
 It is full of surprises and it is only you that can decide how your journey should look like!

 So what about our Moscow life?
 How has it been to live in Russia’s majestic capital?
 Time to share some thoughts with you regarding life abroad and our Moscow life.
 The real story of how it has been to be living in Moscow for four years!